f-matano44/jFloatWavIO/README.md

 |Bit depth|8, 16, 24, 32|
 |Endian|any|

+## Understanding version numbers (Example: x.y.z)
+* `x`: When this part changes, it indicates breaking changes.
+Different values here signify incompatibility.
+* `y`: Includes backward-compatible changes and added features.
+Depending on how the code is invoked, some modification may be required.
+* `z`: Represents minor changes with minimal impact on users, such as bug fixes.
+No new features are added at this level.

 ## Build
 Run under command, and then source codes are builded to jar file in `bin/`.
 ```SH